Groupon For Medical Scans? Discounted Care Can Have Hidden Costs

 "Whether or not a person may philosophically agree that medicine is a business, it is a market," says Steven Howard, who runs Saint Louis University's health administration program.

-By offering an upfront cost on a coupon site like Groupon, medical companies are meeting people where they are, Howard argues.
+By offering an upfront cost on a coupon site such as Groupon, medical companies are meeting people where they are, Howard argues.
 It helps drive prices down, he says — all the while marketing the medical businesses.

-MDsave offers deals at over 250 hospitals across the country, selling vouchers for anything from MRIs to back surgery.
+MDsave offers deals at more than 250 hospitals around the country, selling vouchers for anything from MRIs to back surgery.
 It has experienced rapid growth and expansion in the several years since its launch.

 "We are like transacting with Expedia or Kayak," Ketchel says, "while the rest of the health care industry is working with an old-school travel agent."